Tips from the pros: hire The Best Caterer for your event

 While some venues provide in-house food service, a vast number of area events and weddings require a caterer so that everyone gets fed.
-We have compiled some tips from our event experience to help you hire a caterer in northern Colorado.
+We have compiled some tips from our event experience to help you hire a caterer in Colorado or Wyoming.
 Its a little extra work to find a great caterer, but this opens up a lot more venue options to you.
 Before you hire a caterer, you’ll want to have your event or wedding budget prepared, and an idea of what you want for food.
 Also, knowing some additional best practices for hiring a caterer won’t hurt.

 Know your Catering Budget